 - In-store discounts at Whole Foods

-Amazon will be having prime-member exclusive sales leading up to July 12th, as well as big sales on the day.
+Amazon will be having prime-member exclusive sales leading up to July 11th, as well as big sales on the day.
 So is it worth it to sign up now?
 Well, if you’re not already a Prime Member, you can sign up for a free 30-day trial now to get all of the deals.
-Travelers can start shopping now for deals on everything from SmartTVs from just $89.99 to 30% off of virtual experiences, like a virtual rickshaw ride through Tokyo or a wildlife ranch in Costa Rica, with promo code FREEFUN.
+Travelers can start shopping now for deals on everything from SmartTVs from just $64.99 to up to 60% off various other Amazon devices.

 As a prime subscriber and frequent traveler, I think that a Prime membership is worth it for travelers.
 I love being able to order a last-minute item right before a trip and having it arrive in time.
 And the offline access of movies/shows/music/books really sets Amazon Prime apart from most other media subscriptions.

 You Might Also Like:• How to Take Your Own Passport Photo